 KEEPING YOUR BABY SAFE

-I know it’s easy to feel overwhelmed – and maybe even a bit paralyzed – when reading this scary catalog of ways your child can be injured.
-Trust me, it’s worthwhile to make these particular changes a priority.
+It’s easy to feel overwhelmed – and maybe even a bit paralyzed – when reading this scary catalog of ways your child can be injured.
+Trust us, it’s worthwhile to make these particular changes a priority.

 You’ll drastically reduce your child’s risk of choking and also decrease exposure to toxic chemicals in the process.